freelawproject/juriscraper/README.rst

 - 1.22.* - Adds support for de_seqno values parsed from PACER RSS, dockets, docket history reports, and attachment pages.
 - 1.23.* - Adds support for the advacned case report when it returns search results instead of a single item.
 - 1.24.* - Adds support for bankruptcy claims register parsing and querying

-**Current**

 - 1.25.* - Major refactor of tests to split them into network and local tests.
 Should make CI more consistent.

+**Current**

+ - 1.26.* - Adds support for the Los Angeles Superior Court Media Access Portal (LASC MAP)

 **Future Goals**